 Clicking on any of these tools will expand the side bar and allow you to view and interact with them in a split screen with your main browser window.

 By default the Panel bar is located on the left side of any of your Vivaldi windows.
 To expand and display the Panel or hide it after use:

-- Click the Show Panel button on the left side of the Status Bar.
+- Click the Show Panel button on the left side of the Address Bar.